rwieruch/blog_robinwieruch_content/blog/react-starter/index.md

   * If Next.js does not fit your needs but you are still looking for an all batteries included SSR framework, check out **Remix with React**.
 * If you want to have a content-focused website, check out **Astro with React**.

+**Disclaimer:** Writing this blog post in 2023 may be totally different from writing it in 2024 when Next's app/ directory and RSC become stable and therefore the status quo when creating server-side React applications.
+This is the tipping point in my personal opinion which may push Next as a all-in one solution for all previously listed cases.

 <Divider />

 [0]

 - many React core team members working for Vercel (and therefore on Next.js) now
 - Vercel's close relationship with React to implement new features (e.g. RSC)
-- unwanted: framework (here: React) agnostic solutions (e.g. Vite, Astro)
+- maybe unwanted framework (here: React) agnostic solutions (e.g. Vite, Astro)
-- there cannot be only one framework (here: Next) which holds the monopoly on React
+- no desire to push Next as monopoly though
   - therefore there are other first-class React frameworks recommended

 [1]